-How does information technology facilitate e-mail, networks, and the use of the Internet and the Web; what is the meaning of the term cyberspace?
+How does information technology facilitate email, networks, and the use of the internet and the web; what is the meaning of the term cyberspace?
 This book is about computers, of course.
 But not just about computers.
 It is also about the way computers communicate with one another.
-When computer and communications technologies are combined, the result is information technology-"infotech"-technology that merges computing with high-speed communications links carrying data, sound, and video.
-Examples of information technology include personal computers, of course, but also new forms of telephones, televisions, and various handheld devices.
+When computer and communications technologies are combined, the result is information technology, or "infotech."
+Information technology (IT) is a general term that describes any technology that helps to produce, manipulate, store, communicate, and/or disseminate information.
+IT merges computing with high-speed communications links carrying data, sound, and video.
+Examples of information technology include personal computers but also new forms of telephones, televisions, appliances, and various handheld devices.

-Note there are two parts to this definition-computers and communications:
+Note that there are two important parts to information technology-computers and communications:

 - Computer technology: You have certainly seen, and probably used, a computer.
 Nevertheless, let's define what it is.
 A computer is a programmable, multiuse machine that accepts data-raw facts and figures-and processes, or manipulates, it into information we can use, such as summaries, totals, or reports.
 Its purpose is to speed up problem solving and increase productivity. - Communications technology: Unquestionably you've been using communications technology for years.
 Communications technology, also called telecommunications technology, consists of electromagnetic devices and systems for communicating over long distances.
 The principal examples are telephone, radio, broadcast television, and cable TV.
-More recently there has been the addition of communications among computers-which is what happens when people "go online" on the Internet.
-Online means using a computer or other information device, connected through a network, to access information and services from another computer or information device.
+More recently there has been the addition of communication among computers-which is what happens when people "go online" on the internet.
+In this context, online means using a computer or some other information device, connected through a network, to access information and services from another computer or information device.